koolskateguy89/arduino_21coa202_cw/doc.md

   don’t work as well as you would like and how you would fix them.*

 I am very happy with my code.
 I think I thought of some ingenious solutions to some problems, such as managing the 64 most recent values and managing channels - using linkedlists is more memory friendly, at least initially.
 I believe everything works as desired.

+Though I am unhappy that I mixed C & C++ constructs and didn't necessarily try to stick to one.

 ## Extension Features {.unnumbered}